 Vivaia Return & Exchange Policy

-Vivaia offers free returns and exchanges for online purchases within the US, UK, and Germany for 30 days.
+Vivaia offers free returns and exchanges for online purchases worldwide for 30 days.

-The items must be unused, undamaged, and in their original box with tags for the full refund.
+The items must be unused, undamaged, and in their original box with tags for a full refund.

 I’ve seen a Vivaia shoes review or two complaining about the return process, yet my editor found their customer service to be quick and responsive, so it might be hit or miss.